 Making changes in your life to improve yourself and your career can happen at any time; they should also happen at any time you notice yourself going off track.
-If you are not given to self-reflection, the advent of the new year is a good time to remember to do it.
+If you are not given to self-reflection and resolutions, the advent of the new year is a good time to remember to do it.

 Reflection at year’s end with self-promises to make changes is a good practice.
 In that vein, there are a few things you can do to help your career in the next 12 months.